 We have to say that installing this VPN is a piece of cake.
 You won’t find anything suspicious here, and there are no bundled offers or anything similar.
 With this said, even complete beginners shouldn’t have a hard time.

-Now, it’s time to check what kinds of features does this VPN bring.
-We’ll be checking the basic features, and we’ll inspect whether there are any advanced ones.
-Check out the following table.
+Now, it’s time to check what kinds of features this VPN brings.
+We’ll be checking the basic features, and we’ll inspect whether there are any advanced ones as well.

 |VPN Features Checklist|

 To make sure your data stays within the secure VPN tunnel, Namecheap VPN offers DNS leak protection.
 This is considered to be the most basic feature of any VPN, as their primary role is to prevent data leaks.
 Sadly, there’s no IPv6 here (you’ll need to disable this protocol on your system manually), which means that you can count on IPv4 instead.

 It’s also worth mentioning that until recently, this VPN came without a kill-switch.
 As you can imagine, this was highly limiting for its users.
 However, we’re glad to see Namecheap introducing this feature to Windows users, and we hope to see it being introduced to other platforms as well.
 Windows users can also take advantage of a new ‘Auto-Connect’ feature, which automatically starts this VPN when you go online.